flawil-beavers/Future-Engineers_2025/README.md

 ![Wall Detection](<media/black wall detection.png>)

-The red outlines show the region of interest used for wall detection.
+The red outlines show the region of interest (ROI) used for wall detection.

-Using a small region of interest in the center of the camera feed (green rectangle), we detect the blue and orange lines on the game mat.
+Using a small (ROI) in the center of the camera feed (green rectangle), we detect the blue and orange lines on the game mat.
 The color image is converted to HSV for this purpose.
 Upon encountering such a line, depending on its color, we initiate a turn and decrement the remaining corners counter, allowing us to accurately stop at the end of the round.

 ![Blue line](<media/Blue line.jpg>)